Best things to do in São Paulo, the largest city in the Western Hemisphere

 piles of various exotic fruit that you can sample in the Municipal Market - one of the best things to do in São Paulo

-In addition to all the market stands, there’s also a food court where you can try some traditional Brazilian food, such as pastel (fried pastry) and bolinho de bacalhau (cod croquettes).
+On the top floor, there’s also a food court where you can taste some traditional Brazilian foods, such as pastel (fried pastry), bolinho de bacalhau (cod croquettes) and the mortadella sandwich, which the market is famous for.

 the famous Mortadella sandwich at Sao Paulo's Municipal Market